-The cost of natural gas for this operation is calculated based on an operating schedule of 8 hr/day and 2,920 hr/year (175,200 min/yr).
+The cost of natural gas for this operation is calculated based on an operating schedule of 6,240 hours/year.
 A heat exchanger efficiency of 50% is assumed.

-Natural Gas Usage = Flow Rate $\times$ CpAir $\times$ $\Delta$ T $\times$ HEF
+Natural Gas Usage = Flow Rate \times Cp{Air} \times Δ T \times HEF

-Where: Flow Rate = Air flow through the incinerator (988 cfm - as determined above)
+Where: Flow Rate = Air flow through the incinerator (1,100 cfm)

-CpAir = specific heat of air is 0.194 Btu/scf - °F
+Cp{Air} = specific heat of air is 0.194 Btu/scf - °F

-$\Delta T$ = increase in the temperature of the contaminated air stream required for catalytic oxidation to occur (It will be assumed that the air stream would increase in temperature from 77°F to 600°F.)
+ΔT = increase in the temperature of the contaminated air stream required for catalytic oxidation to occur (It will be assumed that the air stream would increase in temperature from 77°F to 600°F for catalytic incineration.)